Monday, August 25, 2025

 “Then the Word of the Lord came to me, saying: ‘Before I formed you in the womb I knew you; before you were born I sanctified you; I ordained you a prophet to the nations.’”
 Jeremiah 1:4-5

-God initiates prophetic callings.
-These callings are according to His grace and not according to personal merit.
-David wrote, “Your eyes saw my substance, being yet unformed.
-And in Your book, they all were written, the days fashioned for me, when as yet there were none of them.”
-Isaiah wrote, “The Lord formed me from the womb to be His servant.”
-The angel Gabriel told Zechariah, “He [John the Baptist] will be filled with the Holy Spirit while yet in his mother’s womb.”
-Paul pointed to Christ as giver of prophets, writing, “He [Christ] gave some apostles, some prophets...”
-Paul gave honor to God’s grace for his calling to apostleship, writing, “God set me apart from my mother’s womb and called me through His grace.”
-Jesus said to His disciples, “You did not choose Me, but I chose you .”
-Jesus said to Paul, “I have appeared to you for this purpose, to make you a minister and a witness...”
-[2]
+Isaiah 49:5 says, “The Lord formed me from the womb to be His servant.”
+Luke 1:15 says that John the Baptist was filled with the Holy Spirit while yet in his mother’s womb.
+Ephesians 4:11 says that Christ “gave some apostles, some prophets...”
+Paul wrote in Galatians 1:15, “God set me apart from my mother’s womb and called me through His grace.”
+In John 15:16, Jesus said to His disciples, “You did not choose Me, but I chose you .”
+In Acts 26:16, Jesus said to Paul, “I have appeared to you for this purpose, to make you a minister and a witness...”

-When the Lord revealed to Jeremiah his calling, his response to the Lord was, “Ah, Lord God!
+“Ah, Lord God!
 Behold, I cannot speak, for I am a youth.”
 Jeremiah 1:6

 No one is autonomously equal to the task of speaking for the Lord.
 It is always a fellowship.
 A fellowship with God by His Spirit and Word!
 A fellowship with people as we deliver the Word of the Lord to them!
-Who does the Lord call to speak for Him?

-Paul wrote, “Brothers and sisters, think of what you were when you were called.
+1 Corinthians 1:26-27 says, “Brothers and sisters, think of what you were when you were called.
 Not many of you were wise by human standards; not many were influential; not many were of noble birth.
 But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.”
-“Not that we are sufficient of ourselves to think of anything as being from ourselves, but our sufficiency is from God.”
-“We have this treasure in earthen vessels, that the excellence of the power may be of God and not of us.”
-The Lord said to Paul, “My grace is sufficient for you, for My strength is made perfect in weakness.”
-[3]
+2 Corinthians 3:5 says, “Not that we are sufficient of ourselves to think of anything as being from ourselves, but our sufficiency is from God.”
+2 Corinthians 4:7 says, “We have this treasure in earthen vessels, that the excellence of the power may be of God and not of us.”
+2 Corinthians 12:9 says, “My grace is sufficient for you, for My strength is made perfect in weakness.”

 “The Lord said to me, ‘Say not, I am a child, for you shall go to all whom I shall send you, and whatsoever I command you, you shall speak.
-Be not afraid of their faces, for I am with you to deliver you,’ says the Lord.
-Then the Lord put forth His hand and touched my mouth.
-And the Lord said to me, ‘Behold, I have put My words in your mouth.”
-Jeremiah 1:7-9
+Be not afraid of their faces, for I am with you to deliver you,’ says the Lord.”
+Jeremiah 1:7-8

+As to the words that Jeremiah would need for the kings and the people.
 Dr. Theo Laetsch wrote, “The Lord put His Word in Jeremiah’s mouth.
 If the people of Jerusalem had did likewise; ate God’s Word, digested it and lived by it, exile would not have happened.”
-[6]
+[1]

 “See, I have set you this day over nations and over kingdoms, to pluck up and to break down, to destroy and to overthrow, to build and to plant.”
 Jeremiah 1:10